Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 }
 ```

-Notice that the tick that's observed here is **slot0_.tick**, i.e. the price before the swap!
-It's updated with a new
+Notice that the tick that's observed here is `slot0_.tick` (not `state.stick`), i.e. the price before the swap!
+It's
-price in the next statement.
-When writing a new observation, we first check if there's already an observation at this
-block number.
-If there's one, the new observation is not saved.
-This is the price manipulation mitigation we discussed
+updated with a new price in the next statement.
+This is the price manipulation mitigation we discussed earlier: Uniswap
-earlier: Uniswap tracks prices **before** the first trade in the block and **after** the last trade in the previous block.
+tracks prices **before** the first trade in the block and **after** the last trade in the previous block.

+Also notice that each observation is identified by `_blockTimestamp()`, i.e. the current block timestamp.
+This means that
+if there's already an observation for the current block, a price is not recorded.
+If there are no observations for the
+current block (i.e. this is the first swap in the block), a price is recorded.
+This is part of the price manipulation
+mitigation mechanism.

 ```solidity
 // src/lib/Oracle.sol